 Buy or Rent on Prime Video

-Amid the opioid and suicide crises increasing numbers of veterans are turning to cannabis as a safer alternative to pharmaceuticals.
-We've been told that marijuana bad, it's a gateway drug, only to learn we've been systematically lied to through government controlled propaganda.
-Despite government pushback experts like Dr. Sue Sisley seek to answer the question, 'is marijuana safe?'
+Amid the opioid crisis and 22 suicides a day, increasing numbers of veterans are turning to cannabis as a safer alternative to pharmaceuticals.
+We've been told that marijuana is bad, it's a gateway drug, only to learn we've been systematically lied to through government controlled propaganda.
+Despite federal push back experts like Dr. Sisley seek to answer the question, 'is marijuana safe?'

 Boone Cutler, Sue Sisley, Hope Wiseman